-Every second of every day, we are faced with an increasing amount of environmental stressors and pathogens, some of which have become resistant to antibiotics.
+WHAT IS BIORESONANCE THERAPY?
+Every day we are faced with an increasing amount of environmental stressors and pathogens, some of which have become resistant to antibiotics.
 Parasites are one example – they have been known to cause many of the conditions that people suffer with in modern society.
 Energy medicine machines such as the Bicom have been used for over 35 years to try and eliminate these invaders without the use of drugs.
-In addition, bioresonance has supported many cancer patients, along with conventional treatment, with ground breaking results.
 Bio energetic medicine has even been effective in challenging cases such as those suffering from depression and addiction.

 Bioresonance therapy has its roots in the 1970s with Dr Franz Morell, a German medical doctor who used homeopathy in his practice.
 Homeopathy is believed to be an ‘information therapy’ as it is based on the fundamental concept that water has a memory.
 As such, homeopathic remedies use information from substances diluted many, many times in water, with the memory of the original substance being retained in that water.
 Morell wondered if it might be possible to develop a kind of ‘electronic homeopathy’ by using electromagnetic signals taken from a patient’s body.
 After all, our bodies are 70% water and so ‘information’ should be stored there if the water memory theory was correct.
 Morell began working with his electronics engineer son-in-law, Erich Rasche on developing such a therapy device.
 Together with bio-physicist Dr Ludger Mersmann, in 1977 they developed a filter to separate ‘unhealthy’ and ‘healthy’ electromagnetic signals coming from the body.
 This led to a biofeedback therapy device called the MORA using electrodes on the skin.
 These picked up energetic information, modified it and fed it back to the patient to strengthen the ‘healthy’ energies in the body and help weaken and eliminate the ‘unhealthy’ or ‘disease’ energies.

-Fewer and fewer patients are prepared to simply pop a pill when they feel unwell.
-People who are careful of their health and want to act responsibly in health matters are looking for alternatives.
-This is evident from the press portal run by DAK, one of Germany’s leading health funds.
-There is plenty of evidence to show that despite great advances in medicine, chronic disease is on the increase.
-How many children do you know with Food Intolerances, Asthma, Skin problems and other conditions?
-A holistic approach can produce results not experienced when just treating the actual symptom.
+Fewer and fewer patients are prepared to just take a pill when they feel unwell, and People who are careful about their health and want to act responsibly in health matters are looking for alternatives.
+This is evident from the press portal run by DAK, one of Germany’s leading health funds there is plenty of evidence to show that despite great advances in medicine, chronic disease is on the increase.
+How many children do you know with food intolerances, asthma, skin problems and other conditions?
+A holistic approach can produce results not experienced when just treating symptoms.

 In the vast majority of cases Bioresonance therapy (BRT) is very well tolerated.
 It has been applied to a wide range of people, from babies to mature adults, for over 25 years.
 Regumed has risk management procedures in place to ensure patient safety and no serious side-effects have been reported.
 For those who require detoxification, treatment can sometimes lead to reactions for a short period of time, such as headache, slight nausea or tiredness.
 Some people feel tired for 24 hours after the treatment.
 These effects can be reduced by drinking plenty of clean, preferably filtered, or low mineral content water to help flush out the toxins.